Welcome to Middle School

 Science 8

-Students in Grade 8 science will focus on the process of science as they learn about the science and engineering practices and crosscutting concepts that guide scientific inquiry and help explain phenomena.
-Students will use these practices to investigate thematic units into the structure and properties of matter, natural selection and the theory of evolution, and forces and motion.
-Through these investigations, students will hone their skills in collecting and analyzing data and using strong scientific reasoning to support a scientific claim.
-The culminating project at the end of 8th grade is participation in the 8th grade science fair where students will independently go through the scientific process to ask a great research question, do background research, design and conduct an experiment, and present their findings to the ASM community.
+While the Middle School follows the Next Generation Science Standards (NGSS).
+In Middle School at ASM, we embrace that science is more than a collection of scientific facts; it is also a set of skills that help us question, discover, innovate, and refine our knowledge of the universe.
+Learning science is a process where we build skills and understandings over time.
+We value the “doing” of science: carrying out lab investigations, analyzing data, engineering design challenges, researching, and hosting exhibitions where we can communicate to the public our scientific discoveries and understandings.
+Students in 8th-grade science will focus on the process of science as they learn more about the science and engineering practices and crosscutting concepts that guide scientific inquiry and help explain phenomena.
+Students will use these to investigate thematic units into the structure and properties of matter, natural selection and the theory of evolution, and forces and motion.
+Through these, students will hone their skills in collecting and analyzing data and using strong scientific reasoning to support a scientific claim.
+A key project is the participation in the 8th grade science fair where students will independently go through the scientific process to ask a great research question, do background research, design and conduct an experiment, and present their findings to the ASM community.

 Primary Resources: Various